Prescription Tracking Service - NHS

 Outcome | How we'll measure it |

-Labelling rules for prescription are adhered to and used | [Metric] # of users who have viewed the rules |
+Labelling rules for prescriptions are adhered to and used | [Metric] # of users who have viewed the rules |

 Clear understanding of responsibility within the team | [Metric] # of queries waiting after 48 hours |